amar47shah/compassionate-coding/text.md

 Yes, that's right.
 This Rails app that I inherited, the one that had been described by my boss (a marketer!) as "pretty solid," had no automated tests.
 It was stuck precariously on Ruby 1.8.7 and Rails 2.3, both end-of-life.
-I described the entity relationships as a "star topology"; what I was conveying was that it was a giant clusterf---.
+I described the entity relationships in the database as a "star topology"; what I was conveying was that it was a giant clusterf---.
 The 70,000 lines read like they were written on a whiteboard at a dismal job interview.
 "I was hoping you'd use Enumerable#select," the interviewer would have lamented.
 It was a relief that it seemed